clint77/workshop/connect2017/developer/README.md

 # Couchbase Connect 2017 Workshop

-This repository is a workshop for .NET, Java, and Node.js developers interested in Couchbase NoSQL.
+This repository is a workshop for .NET, Java, Node.js, and PHP developers interested in Couchbase NoSQL.
 By completing this workshop you'll walk away with skills in N1QL, Full Text Search (FTS), Sub-Document Operations, and best practices in API design.

 To download this repository, execute the following: